Gladei & Partners > Chisinau, Moldova > Firm Profile

 Employment and Migration Law

 Recent years have witnessed a number of successive amendments to the labor laws.
 The option of the parties to choose a foreign law to the employment agreements, re-balancing the rights and interests of the employers and employees have marked a definitive departure from the old employee-friendly legal regime.
-The grounds for employee dismissal have broadened, the legal powers of trade unions have shrunk and the administrative intervention in the employment relation have been reduced to the minimum.
-This trend has been also confirmed by the Constitutional Court in a judgement issued in February 2020, whereby the employers have been absolved of the obligation to secure the consent of the trade unions in case of a redundancy measure.
+Among the novelties recently introduced are the possibility for non-compete clauses, dismissal for failure to meet the KPIs and less bureaucratic method to communicate with the employees.

 Insolvency

-Albeit rather new, the 2012 Insolvency Law have already revealed a number of material flaws which determined a recent legislative reform, resulting in the draft amendment law, passed in the first reading back in December 2018 but yet to be enacted.
+Albeit rather new, the 2012 Insolvency Law have already revealed a number of material flaws which determined a recent legislative reform in 2020.
+The amendment law introduced important changes to reorganization procedures.
 Reformed areas are related to direct access to instituting the insolvency proceeding (no need to obtain first a final court judgment), catalyzing to post-commencement financings, by clear priority and collateral creation rules, encouraging accelerated out-of-court restructuring, based on the pre-negotiated deals concept, and adequate protection for the secured creditors, including those not having pecuniary claims against the debtor in insolvency.

 Renewable energy